open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.SqlClient/README.md

     .Build();
 ```

-On .NET Framework, the instrumentation capabilities for System.Data.SqlClient is
+On .NET Framework, the instrumentation capabilities for System.Data.SqlClient
-limited.
-It only only exposes stored procedure names and not the full query
+only exposes stored procedure names and not the full query text.
+On
-text.
-On `Microsoft.Data.SqlClient`, stored procedure command or full query text
+`Microsoft.Data.SqlClient`, stored procedure command or full query text will be
-will be collected based on `SqlCommand.CommandType`.
+collected based on `SqlCommand.CommandType`.

 ### EnableConnectionLevelAttributes